PhiQus-DS/pq-starter-ds-project/README.md

 # PhiQus Starter DS Project Repo

 Welcome to our Data Science Starter Project template!
 Here at PhiQus we'd like to share a part of our project workflow: how we structure a repo at a high level.
-We think that working on a team efficiently requires to have a couple of standards and tools to keep everyone on the same page, and let the team focus on the important task, doing data science!
+We think that working on a team efficiently requires having a couple of standards and tools to keep everyone on the same page, and let the team focus on the important task, doing data science!

 This repo is designed as a go-to starter kit to help you setup your environment for working on data science projects.
 It uses python tools for dependency management, code documentation, and even has a starter Pull Request validation

 ## Features

 - **Package and depdency management:** The cornerstone of this template is [poetry](https://python-poetry.org/).
 Poetry is a powerful tool for dependency and package management, it helps with keeping a clean python environment for each project, but it also takes care of package publishing in case that's part of your workflow.
-- **Project documentation:** We use [mkdocs.org](https://www.mkdocs.org) to generate project documentation, including autodocumenting modules, classes, functions or attributes that have [docstrings](https://en.wikipedia.org/wiki/Docstring).
+- **Project documentation:** We use [mkdocs.org](https://www.mkdocs.org) to generate project documentation, including auto-documenting modules, classes, functions or attributes that have [docstrings](https://en.wikipedia.org/wiki/Docstring).
 This docs can be compiled to html and published anywhere you need them to be hosted in.
 - **Notebooks support:** We are data scientists, and can't help to open up a notebook and do some quick tests or early prototyping.
 This repo structure along with poetry allow for the virtual environment to be used as a jupyter kernel.
 - **Code linting and formatting:** We use [ruff](https://docs.astral.sh/ruff/), a fast rust-based linter and formatter.
 Running basic code validations like formatting and linting might seem like a nuisance at first, but specially when collaborating in a team, having this done automatically saves on time for PR reviews, and removes personal preferences like "I format this way", letting people focus on the important things.
 - **Tests**: Basic testing framework to get you started with setting up tests for your code.
 Testing isn't a really strong quality of Data Science projects, but we believe at least a couple of tests should be implemented.